 Following completion of an MA in History of Art at the University of Aberdeen, Niki began her career as a curator in galleries in Scotland and the North East of England.
 Work as an advisor to Northern Arts and Arts Council England (ACE) prompted her move into strategic arts development and a period of working for ACE as Head of Visual Arts & Literature for the East of England.
 During this time she developed and implemented the regional strategy for visual arts, contributed to national art form strategy, supported numerous organisations through accelerated growth, capital development and financial recovery and developed frameworks to support the region’s artists.

-Recent projects include supporting Luton Borough Council and MK Gallery to secure strategic funds from ACE, writing Trust and Foundation, NPO bids and business plans for Invisible Dust, Bedford Creative Arts, Wysing Arts Centre and a capital funding bid for Leeds City Art Gallery.
-She is currently delivering a contract for MK Gallery, securing funding for and producing a major city-wide series of artist commissions (City Club), plus a training and development programme for the National Trust across East Anglia.
+Recent projects include supporting Luton Borough Council and MK Gallery to secure strategic funds from ACE, writing Trust & Foundation, NPO bids and business plans for Invisible Dust, Bedford Creative Arts, Wysing Arts Centre and a capital funding bid for Leeds City Art Gallery.
+She is currently undertaking a contract for MK Gallery, securing funding for and producing a major city-wide series of artist commissions (City Club), plus delivering a training and development programme for the National Trust's Trust New Art initiative in East Anglia.

-Following a degree in Performing Arts (Arts Administration, Dance, Drama and Music), Pamela worked in a variety of senior marketing and fundraising roles for arts organisations in West Yorkshire before completing a PGCE in Business at Huddersfield University.
-She joined Arts Council England as the region’s first Audience Development Officer for Yorkshire and facilitated the set up of Audiences Yorkshire.
-A move into academia as Course Director/Senior Lecturer at Anglia Ruskin University in Cambridge involved running MA Arts Management degree and acting as the Business School's Knowledge Transfer specialist for the cultural sector in the East.
-She was also a visiting lecturer for City University’s Cultural Policy and Management MA degree in London for 4 years, lecturing on Marketing, Business Planning and devised and delivered their first Arts and Cultural Fundraising module.
+Following a degree in Performing Arts, Pamela worked in a variety of senior marketing and fundraising roles for arts organisations in West Yorkshire before completing a PGCE in Business at Huddersfield University.
+She joined Arts Council England (ACE) as the region’s first Audience Development Officer for Yorkshire and facilitated the set up of Audiences Yorkshire.
+A move into academia involved a role as Course Director/Senior Lecturer at Anglia Ruskin University running their Arts Management MA degree and delivering the Business School's Knowledge Transfer programme for the cultural sector in Cambridge.
+She was also a visiting lecturer for City University’s Cultural Policy and Management MA degree in London for 4 years, lecturing in Marketing and Business Planning as well as devising and delivering their first Arts Fundraising module.

 Pamela’s published work includes a toolkit on Audience Development Planning, Donor Research into the behaviour of individuals who give to culture and heritage and research on the development of Family Audiences.
-She has authored and edited many resources from 'how to' toolkits for www.culturehive.co.uk and the The Audience Agency to case studies, research reports and articles for Arts Council England and other industry publications.
+She has authored and edited many sectoral resources from 'how to' toolkits for www.culturehive.co.uk and the The Audience Agency to case studies, research reports and articles for ACE and other industry publications.

-As a consultant she has worked extensively in the cultural sector nationally; creating audience strategies to support funding applications; undertaking research focus groups with existing and potential audiences; devising and implementing marketing and fundraising strategies and delivering training.
-Recent consultancy commissions include a six month programme of audience development training and support for Museums Norfolk; the creation of a fundraising strategy for Babylon Arts; training for Creative People and Places projects, bid writing for cultural organisations developing Arts Council England Catalyst and NPO applications and a contract as an assessor for Arts Council England's Grants for the Arts applications.
+As a consultant she has worked extensively in the cultural sector nationally; creating strategies, writing funding applications, undertaking research with existing and potential audiences and stakeholders; devising and implementing marketing and fundraising plans and delivering training.
+Recent work includes a six month programme of audience development training and development support for Museums Norfolk; the creation of a fundraising strategy and bid writing for Babylon Arts; training and support for Creative People and Places projects in Peterborough and Fenland/Forest Heath, development of ACE Catalyst and National Portfolio applications and a contract as an assessor for ACE Grants for the Arts.